 Practitioners so not able to write Mental Health Care Plans.

-Primary health care is the first level of contact that individuals have with the health care system.
-In Australia and incorporates personal care with health promotion, the prevention of illness and community development.
+Primary health care is the first level of contact that individuals have with the health care system in Australia.
+It incorporates health promotion, illness prevention and community development.

 A Young People’s Health Service program logic model was developed to articulate the various components of the service and the intended outcomes.